alanconway/envoy-amqp/README.md

 [Qpid Dispatch]: http://qpid.apache.org/components/dispatch-router
 [Qpid Proton C++]: http://qpid.apache.org/releases/qpid-proton-0.23.0/proton/cpp/api/index.html

+## Use cases

+The overall use-case is an application that mixes AMQP and HTTP.

+This could happen because:

+1. An AMQP network application includes components that have REST APIs for management/monitoring, or has HTTP endpoints at the edges.
+2. HTTP application uses AMQP for performance/quality of service in specific cases, or has AMQP at the edges.
+3. A HTTP application and an AMQP application walk into a bar...

+### Tunneling HTTP over AMQP

+HTTP clients talking to HTTP services but routed over an AMQP interconnect network.
+HTTP URLs become AMQP addresses so they can be configured and routed in the same way as "real" AMQP address.
+The AMQP network provides a consistent point of configuration for routing, discovery, fail-over of both HTTP and AMQP services.

+### AMQP client HTTP service

+AMQP clients interact with a mix of AMQP and HTTP services, but treat them all as AMQP services.

+* No need for bilingual clients or developers
+* Service implementations can change without updating clients.

+### HTTP client to AMQP service

+HTTP clients interact with a mix of AMQP and HTTP services, but treat them all as HTTP services.

+* No need for bilingual clients or developers
+* Service implementations can change without updating clients.

+There are 3 sub-cases

+* HTTP request/respnses to AMQP request/response server (e.g. AMQP management service)
+* HTTP send a message to an AMQP server (not yet implemented)
+* HTTP receive a message from an AMQP server (not yet implemented)

 ## Design

 A pair of Envoy `Network::Filter` classes convert between AMQP messages (body